jvd-aktr/Image-Processing-Algorithm-to-Detect-Particle-in-Particulate-Flow/README.md

 3. Change "img_start" and "end_image" based on number of image you want to process from raw image folder " Particle Count" (line 38, 39).
 4. Change "min_area", "max_area" and "particle_circularity" values based requirment (line 42, 43, 44).
 5. Run the code.
+**Note:** You will get noise-free binary images in the "PC_Edited_PostP_Images" folder.

 ## To Run the Second Code "Code2_Evaluate_Particle_Distribution.py":
 1. Add the path of the parent folder in line 18 (path = r'.......').
 2. Change "num_img" based on number of image in "PC_Edited_PostP_Images" folder (line 32).
 3. Change the name of the excel file based on your choice (line 169 >> Excel_file_name = '-----').
 4. Run the code.
+**Note:** Upon completion, you will receive an Excel file containing two sheets.
+The first sheet contains particle distribution information for each image instance.
+The second sheet includes an overall particle distribution based on all the images available in "Particle Count" folder.